Exchangeable pairs, switchings, and random regular graphs: Preliminaries

 \section{Preliminaries}

 A \emph{$d$-regular graph} is one for which all vertices have degree exactly $d$.
 We call a graph \emph{simple} if it has no loops (edges between a vertex and itself) or parallel edges.
 By \emph{random $d$-regular graph on $n$ vertices}, we mean a random graph chosen uniformly from the space of all simple $d$-regular graphs on $n$ vertices (unless we specifically refer to another model).
 When $d$ is odd, we always assume that $n$ is even, since there are no $d$-regular graphs on $n$ vertices with $d$ and $n$ odd.
 By \emph{cycle}, we mean what is sometimes called a simple cycle: a walk on a graph starting and ending at the same vertex, and with no repeated edges or vertices along the way.
 For vertices $u$ and $v$ in a graph, we will use the notation $u\sim v$ to denote that the edge $uv$ exists.
-The distance between two vertices is the length of the shortest path between them, and the distance between two edges or sets of vertices is the shortest distance between a vertex in one set and a vertex in the other.
+The distance between two vertices is the length of the shortest path between them, and the distance between two sets of vertices is the shortest distance between a vertex in one set and a vertex in the other.

-Here and throughout, we will use $\Cr{50},\Cr{51},\ldots$ to denote absolute constants whose values are unimportant to us. \begin{prop} Let $G$ be a random $d$-regular graph on $n$ vertices, with $d\leq n^{1/3}$. \begin{enumerate}[(a)] \item Let $\alpha$ be a cycle of length $k\leq n^{1/10}$ in the complete graph $K_n$.
+Here and throughout, we will use $c_1,\,c_2,\ldots$ to denote absolute constants whose values are unimportant to us. \begin{prop} Let $G$ be a random $d$-regular graph on $n$ vertices, with $d\leq n^{1/3}$. \begin{enumerate}[(a)] \item Suppose $H$ is a subgraph of the complete graph $K_n$ in which every vertex has degree $2$ or higher.
+Let $e$ be the number of edges and $v$ the number of vertices in $H$.
+Suppose $e\leq 2n^{1/10}$.
 Then